LamaAni/postgres-xl-helm/README.md

 This chart is based upon the wonderful docker postgres-xl image here: https://github.com/pavouk-0/postgres-xl-docker

+#### Important note
+If using this chart as a database, please make sure you read the sections about persistence, backup and restore.

 ### BETA

 This chart is in beta.
 Any contributors welcome.